g41797/matryoshka/flat/docs/layer1_quickref.md

 | success (get, receive) | `non-nil` — you own it now |
 | failure | unchanged — you still own it |

+**Honest notes:**
-**Honest note:** `Maybe` is a convention, not a guarantee.
+- `Maybe` is a convention, not a guarantee.
-Nothing stops you from copying the pointer and using it after transfer.
+- Nothing stops you from copying the pointer and using it after transfer.
-Odin has no borrow checker.
+- Odin has no borrow checker.
-Matryoshka makes ownership visible.
+- Matryoshka makes ownership visible.
-Following it is on you.
+- Following it is on you.

 ---